 I look back at Cooper, who is nearly 9 now and I wonder if some of his quirks and odd behaviour traits are based on these training methods we used when he was a puppy.
 I wonder how different his personality and behaviour would be if I knew then what I know now.
 For example, we sent him to a lady to look after him one year when we went on holidays, she was a dog minder and a trainer too.
 At the time, he was still young and pulling on the lead.
 He came back from his stay there and no longer pulled on the lead.
 Great, you might be thinking?
 But I noticed that there was a big missing junk of hair on the side of his neck from using a choke chain/ correction collar.
 I’ve always wondered what she did to him.
 I want to cry thinking about this.
 Cooper is an incredible dog but he doesn’t love affection and pats from people he doesn’t know.
 If a stranger pats him on the head more than once, he will bark at them very loudly.
 Yes, dogs do have a blind spot so it is common to not enjoy pats on the head, but I do wonder if this also stemmed from that experience.

 I also think about body language and how little I knew about that when Cooper was young and when my first two kids were born.
 I made my dog tolerate so many situations he wasn’t actually enjoying, because I thought it was “cute”.
 Now I look back at so many of my photos and I see how unhappy Cooper actually was.
-I literally want to cry thinking about this too.
 I am fortunate that he tolerated these situations and never felt the need to speak up for himself.
 Many of my clients dogs are past that point and are speaking up with growls, snaps and bites.